vmadman/sysops-packer/README.md

 end
 ```

-Additional usage information can be found in [docs/usage.md](./docs/usage.md).
+_Additional usage information can be found in [docs/usage.md](./docs/usage.md)._

 ## Building Templates

-### Prerequisites

-Before you can use the resources provided by this repository, you must
-first meet a number of [prequisites](docs/prerequisites.md), which
+Build information can be found in [docs/building.md](./docs/building.md).

+## Developing & Contributing

-can be found in this repositories [documentation directory](./docs).
+Information about developing and contributing can be found in [docs/contributing.md](./docs/contributing.md).

-# License
+## License

 See [LICENSE.md](./LICENSE.md)